13th Annual Conference

 Professor Andrew K. ROSE

-Andrew K. Rose is B.T.
+Andrew K. Rose has been serving as Dean and distinguished professor of the National University of Singapore's Business School from June 1, 2019.
+He is also the B.T.
 Rocca Jr. Professor Emeritus of International Business in the Economic Analysis and Policy Group, Haas School of Business at the University of California, Berkeley.

-He is a Research Associate of the National Bureau of Economic Research (based in Cambridge, MA), a Research Fellow of the Centre for Economic Policy Research (based in London, England), and a Senior Fellow of the Asian Bureau of Finance and Economic Research (based in Singapore).
+In addition, he is a Research Associate of the National Bureau of Economic Research (based in Cambridge, MA), a Research Fellow of the Centre for Economic Policy Research (based in London, England), and a Senior Fellow of the Asian Bureau of Finance and Economic Research (based in Singapore).
 He received his Ph.D. from the Massachusetts Institute of Technology, his M.Phil. from Nuffield College, University of Oxford, and his B.A. from Trinity College, University of Toronto.

 Rose has published over one hundred and fifty papers, including a hundred articles in refereed economics journals such as the American Economic Review, the Quarterly Journal of Economics, the Review of Economic Studies, and the Journal of Finance.
 His research addresses issues in international trade, finance, and macroeconomics, and has received more than 50,000 citations.
 His teaching is in the areas of international macroeconomics; he has won two teaching awards.